 Method 2: Manual Process to Connect Oracle to SQL Server

-This method is a straightforward process that will take at least 20 minutes.
-We will be using a Linked server, a feature available in SQL Server, to make the connection.
+This method is straightforward and will take at least 20 minutes.
+We will use a Linked server, a feature available in SQL Server, to make the connection.
 Also, check out Oracle to Postgres Migration.

 The advantages of Oracle link to SQL Server are: